 Visitor Entry

 As part of the standard S3 visitor workflow, residents can generate a unique passcode and share it with their visitors.
 This code will help in seamless entry at the gate.
 In case the visitor doesn’t have an invite, his/her information is taken at the gate and sent to the resident for approval, so that the resident can recognize/call the person seeking entry.

+Material Movement

+For the governed movement of material belonging to residents or the Property Administration in the Apartment Complex/Society each material movement is handled using gate pass, the same will be available on the security app for verification.
+This will carry the details of the material and person carrying the material and will be maintained for records to handle disputes regarding any spillage.
+This is applicable for any visitor carrying in or carrying out material from the premises.

 Data Collection

 We are providers of technology to community Resident Welfare Associations (RWAs), which maintain logs of all visitors to their premises.
 This entails the collection and storage of certain information, including your name, phone number and the flat/apartment that approves your visit.
 The data is collected on a S3 device given to the security guard appointed by the RWAs.
-The security guard cannot access data from the device with them.
+The security guard cannot access data from any of their personal devices with them.

 Data Ownership